 Suburban Indianapolis man pleads guilty to terrorism

-INDIANAPOLIS – A suburban Indianapolis man accused of trying to join the Islamic State group overseas has pleaded guilty to a terrorism charge.
+INDIANAPOLIS – A suburban Indianapolis man accused of trying to join the Islamic State group overseas pleaded guilty to a terrorism charge Wednesday.

-Akram Musleh of Brownsburg entered the plea to a charge of attempting to provide material support to a foreign terrorist organization Wednesday in U.S. District Court in Indianapolis.
-He was 18 when he was arrested nearly two years ago as he tried to board a bus to New York, where prosecutors alleged he was to fly to Morocco and on to territory controlled by the Islamic State.
+Akram Musleh of Brownsburg entered the plea in U.S. District Court in Indianapolis to a charge of attempting to provide material support to a foreign terrorist organization.
+He was 18 when he was arrested nearly two years ago at a Greyhound bus terminal in Indianapolis while he tried to board a bus to New York, where prosecutors alleged he was to fly to Morocco and on to territory controlled by the Islamic State.

 The charge is punishable by a maximum sentence of up to 20 years in prison and a maximum fine of $250,000.
+Musleh's attorneys and prosecutors have not agreed on a specific sentence, a court document said.
 A sentencing date has not been set.

 Musleh was remanded to the custody of U.S. marshals.